-Online safety expert and R&D Software Engineer at Broadcom developing systems and methods for automatic Threat Hunting: malicious network traffic analysis, malware analysis, unknown threat categorization, messaging abuse filters, APT detection and attack chain inference based on Machine Learning.
+Alejandro Mosquera is a Computer Scientist and online safety expert developing systems and methods for automatic Threat Hunting: malicious network traffic analysis, malware analysis, unknown threat categorization, messaging abuse filters, APT detection and attack chain inference based on Machine Learning.

 I enjoy developing software with great colleagues, and I've been fortunate to have worked with many wonderful and talented people.
 As a researcher, my job usually involves: